Jefferson Cheng: Philippine women national team

 Cheng has also been a sponsor of the Philippines women's national football team since 2017.
 He was appointed the team manager of the team in 2017.
 He has been also a co-chair of the Philippine Football Federation Women's Committee.
 As team manager, he oversaw the national team in the 2022 AFC Women's Asian Cup qualifiers, as well as the tournament proper held in India.
 His connections in Australia, led to the hiring of Alen Stajcic as head coach for Philippines' stint in the Asian Cup.
 Under Stajcic and Cheng, the Philippines ended its campaign as semifinalists and qualified for the 2023 FIFA Women's World Cup – their first ever World Cup.

 In January 2024, it was announced that Cheng was retained as team manager, following John Gutierrez's election as PFF president in November 2023.
 However in June 2024, Cheng stepped down from the role citing the situation is "not workable" due to "incompatible" and "misalignment" of goals with the current organization.
 Freddy Gonzales succeeded as interim manager.

 Philippine youth national teams

 Cheng has also been a sponsor of the Philippine youth national team system; from the under-19 to the under-23 team.

+Padel

+Cheng was named president of Padel Pilipinas, the national sports association for padel in the Philippines, in June 2026.